AxiaCoin/axia-network-wiki/docs/general/AXIA-Overview.md

 slug: ../AXIA-Overview
 ---

-## Introducing AXIA  - The hyper-deflationary blockchain network
+## Introducing AXIA  - The Hyper-Deflationary Blockchain Network

 AXIA is a next generation network with sound economics designed to foster mass adoption to truly bring the advantages of blockchain technology to the mainstream.